Jae K. Lee, Ph.D.

 More

-Dr. Jae Lee received his BS from George Washington University in 1997 and his Ph.D in Neuroscience from Georgetown University in 2005.
-He completed his dissertation research in Dr. Jean Wrathall’s laboratory investigating plasticity of local reflex circuits after spinal cord injury.
-He continued his interest in spinal cord injury research as a postdoctoral fellow in Dr. Binhai Zheng’s laboratory at UCSD where he investigated the role of myelin-associated inhibitors and chemorepulsive axon guidance molecules in inhibition of axon regeneration.
-He started his faculty position at The Miami Project to Cure Paralysis, University of Miami School of Medicine in 2011 where he is currently investigating mechanisms of scar formation after CNS injury.
+Dr. Jae Lee received his BS and MS in Biology from George Washington University and his PhD in Neuroscience from Georgetown University, where he investigated plasticity of local reflex circuits after spinal cord injury in the laboratory of Dr. Jean Wrathall.
+He continued his training as a postdoctoral fellow in Dr. Binhai Zheng’s laboratory at the University of California San Diego, where he studied the role of myelin-associated inhibitors and chemorepulsive axon guidance molecules in inhibition of axon regeneration.

 PROFESSIONAL AFFILIATIONS/MEMBERSHIPS